musman-uk/an-instrument-notebook/README.md

-# Seasonal Notes
+# Instrumental Notes

-This repository contains an in‑development project called **Seasonal Notes**, a small, handwritten‑feeling website that presents short reflections arranged around the four seasons of the year.
+This repository contains an in‑development project called **Instrumental Notes**, a website that presents instruments visually and sonically.
+---

 ## Project Contents